j3rrywan9/typescript-study/functions.md

 # Working with Functions

+## JavaScript

+The `function` keyword is used to define functions.
+The function name is followed by a comma-separated list of parameter names in parentheses.

 ## Working with functions in TypeScript

 The interpreter can evaluate a function declaration as it is being parsed.